Judging the Character of Others

-People judge your personal character by their perception of how you respond to challenges.
+You judge the personal character of others by your perception of how they respond to challenges.

-They assume that someone who does a brave deed has outstanding personal character or is an heroic type of person.
-On the other hand, they may judge someone who quits or gives up as the type of person who lacks determination and has a lower personal character.
+You may assume that someone who does a brave deed has outstanding personal character or is an heroic type of person.
+On the other hand, you may judge a person who quits or gives up as someone who lacks determination and has a lower personal character.

-For example, if you were given a difficult assignment at work, and your boss saw that you were putting in an extra effort to complete it on time, he or she would probably judge you as a person with high personal character.
+After Jennie was given a difficult assignment at work, the boss saw that she was putting in an extra effort to complete it on time.
+The boss judged personal character as high.

-Social character relates to the attitudes you have toward other people.
-Others may judge your social character by what they see or hear about you.
-They may get a good impression of your honesty or integrity and thus judge you accordingly.
-Their interest in your character or what type of person you are has to do with whether or nor they want to deal with you.
+Social character relates to the attitudes a person has toward other people.
+You may judge the person's social character by what you see or hear about him.
+You may get a good impression of the person's honesty or integrity and thus judge him or her accordingly.
+Your interest in the person's character or what type of person he is has to do with whether or nor you want to deal with him.

-For example, if you have a reputation of being unreliable or not doing what you promise, others may judge your social character and not very positive.
-They may not ask you to be involved in an activity where they would have to depend on you.
+Todd had a reputation of being unreliable or not doing what is promised, so you judged his social character as not being very positive.
+You may not ask him to be involved in an activity where you would have to depend on him.

 Cultural, religious and family groups typically have a set of rules or laws its members are expected to follow.
 Usually, there is an overlap, where some groups have similar rules of behavior.
 Often these rules also concern personal and social behavior.